Greek bonds head for worst week since January, weigh on periphery

 Athens denied on Thursday that it had already explored delaying the IMF payments and had been rebuffed.
 Missing a payment could mean default and, eventually, exit from the bloc.

 Strategists said nervousness around Greece was also weighing heavily on other peripheral bond markets.
-Portuguese 10-year yields rose 11 bps to just above 2 percent.
-Italian and Spanish equivalents were up 8 bps each at 1.45 percent and 1.44 percent, respectively.
+Portuguese 10-year yields spiked 16 bps to a six-week high of 2.06 percent.
+Italian and Spanish equivalents were up 9 bps at 1.46 percent and 1.44 percent, the highest since mid-February.

 "Over the last few days the magnitude of the risk aversion towards Greece has increased substantially," said Peter Schaffrik, RBC's head of European rates strategy.